Hgoatly/downham_and_finch/README.md

 27. I would like to be able to delete reviews that users have posted, so that I can remove any inappropriate or offensive content that may have been posted.
 28. I would like users to be able to contact me, so that they will receive good customer service.

+### First Time Visitor Goals:

+- I would like to browse the site and make a purchase.
+- I would like to register for an account.
+- I would like to learn about the company, read some reviews and faqs, and be able to contact the business owner.

+### Returning Visitor Goals:

+- I would like to be able to view my profile.
+- I would like to be able to add a review for a product I have purchased.
+- I would like to be able to browse the site for new products that may have been added since my last visit.

 ## Design: